Technology-Notes/lukesampson-scoop-wiki/Quick-Start.md

 ### Prerequisites
+To get to the PowerShell prompt
+  * "Start" --> (Search) "cmd"
+  * Terminal window should appear
+  * "powershell"
+  * Prompt should now start with "PS "

 Make sure you have **PowerShell 3** or later installed.
 If you're on *Windows 10* or *Windows Server 2012* you should be all set, but *Windows 7* and *Windows Server 2008* might have older versions.

 ```powershell